Rite of Christian Initiation of Adults (RCIA)

 Throughout the RCIA process, there are moments where you will have the chance to make increasing levels of commitment towards becoming Catholic.
 But to start, all you need is a healthy curiosity about Jesus and an openness to the Holy Spirit!

 If you would like to learn more about the process and where to begin, contact Joe Taylor at the parish office: firstname.lastname@example.org or (217) 359-4224.

 The Current RCIA Cycle

-For those currently involved in RCIA, here is some information you need to know for the journey ahead.
-RCIA classes meet most Wednesday evenings, 7:00pm–8:15pm.
+For those looking to be involved in RCIA, here is some information you need to know for the journey ahead.
+RCIA classes meet most Wednesday evenings, 6:30pm–8:15pm from September through mid-May.
 We meet in the St. Mark Room, which is located in the Parish Center adjoining the Church.